 Faculty and Letters of Recommendation

 It is critical for applicants to any post-graduate study program to get to know the faculty well.
 Faculty are a valuable source of advice, plus they alone write the all-important academic letters of recommendation (LOR).
-Law school applicants should plan on submitting at least two faculty letters, more if possible.
-Keep in mind that you should apply to law schools by Thanksgiving of your senior year.
-Thus, you must start accumulating letters when a junior at the latest, and preferably when you are a sophomore.
-Ask for a letter when your performance is fresh in the mind of the recommender, and open a letter of recommendation file with the HPPLC Recommendation Service.
+Law school applicants should plan on submitting at least two faculty letters, and possible more.
+Keep in mind that you should apply to law schools by November of your senior year if at all possible.
+Thus, you must start accumulating letters when a junior at the latest.
+Earlier can be appropriate as well.
+Ask for a letter when your performance is fresh in the mind of the recommender.

-It is often wise to seek out smaller classes, and perhaps repeat a professor with whom one has been successful.
-We suggest that you try to get to know at least one professor per semester.
-Go to office hours even if you do not have questions about the material.
+It is often wise to seek out smaller classes, and perhaps repeat a professor with whom you have been successful.
+We suggest that you try to get to know at least one professor per semester reasonably well.
+Go to office hours even if you do not have questions about the material (and students who do well often do not have questions).
 Truly great letters can make a difference; a poor letter may make admission difficult.

 DETAILED INFORMATION ABOUT LOR FOR LAW SCHOOLS and HOW TO SET UP YOUR CAS ACCOUNT:

 Not sure who to ask, or how?
 Can't figure out how to get these letters to the law schools?
 Confused by the CAS procedures and how to set up this mandatory account?
-For details about how to ask for letters, whom specifically to ask, what forms and guidelines you'll need to give the writers, and for STEP-BY-STEP INSTRUCTIONS for the complex process of arranging for your letters to be sent to the CAS and the law schools themselves, PLEASE REVIEW THE INFORMATION CONTAINED HERE!!!
+You are not alone!!!
+For details about how to ask for letters, whom specifically to ask, what forms and guidelines you'll need to give the writers, and for STEP-BY-STEP INSTRUCTIONS for the complex process of arranging for your letters to be sent to the CAS and the law schools themselves, PLEASE REVIEW THE INFORMATION CONTAINED HERE,

-Remember, the application process is complicated and arcane.
+Remember, the application process is complicated and a bit arcane.
 Expect confusion.